binqbit/svpi/README.md

 - `svpi set --password2 / -p2 ...`: Use password with confirmation for encryption

+- `svpi set/get --clipboard / -c`: Copy data to/from clipboard

 ## Data Storage Architecture

 SVPI uses a carefully designed segment architecture for managing and storing data on the Blaustahl device.
 This structure allows for efficient organization of information, ensuring quick access and ease of management.